 The placement exam is a computerized, multiple choice test with the majority of the instructions and problems administered in Japanese script.
 Students whose Japanese instruction has been based primarily on a Romanized text are required to learn Kana and an appropriate number of Kanji so that the examination best reflects their abilities.
-The test, interview and short essay test will be held at the ICU campus in Japan on Thursday, July 7.
-Students will also have an interview and a short essay test.

 Because the placement exam occurs after students arrive in Japan, students who have previously taken Japanese courses at UofT risk being placed in a course they have already received credit for.

 Evaluation of the placement exam, interview, and essay is done by ICU.
 Every effort will be made to enrol students in the course to which they are best suited, but there is no guarantee that students will gain access to the level required for their UofT program of study.